-The Department of Music, Theatre and Dance announces that Colorado State University’s Collegiate National Association for Music Education Student Organization has received the National 2011 Chapter of Excellence Award for Recruitment given by the National Association for Music Education (NAfME).
+The School of Music, Theatre, and Dance announces that Colorado State University’s Collegiate National Association for Music Education Student Organization has received the National 2011 Chapter of Excellence Award for Recruitment given by the National Association for Music Education (NAfME).

 The award was given in recognition of outstanding recruitment techniques for the advancement of music education, and the NAfME National Collegiate Advisory Council selected the 2011 winners.
 “Congratulations to all of our NAfME Collegiate chapters for an excellent year,” said Becky Spray, NAfME Collegiate Manager.
 “We had more Chapter of Excellence applications this year than ever before, and the high quality of chapter programs made the selection process a challenge.”